PhilippeChab/nwscript-ee-language-server/server/tree-sitter/CONFORMANCE.md

 ## Comparison with the released parser

-Run `yarn --cwd server/tree-sitter compare /absolute/path/to/3.0.1-checkout /absolute/path/to/script.nss ...`.
+In the same historical checkout, run `yarn --cwd server/tree-sitter compare /absolute/path/to/3.0.1-checkout /absolute/path/to/script.nss ...`.
 The baseline checkout needs its own installed dependencies.
 The script bundles each revision's tokenizer into its own ignored `server/out` directory and loads that revision's own grammar and runtime.

 Both parsers perform the same index, local-scope, member-path and action-target work at EOF.
 Cold means the first request on a new document; warm repeats without changes; edit appends a space and requests again.
 Five iterations warm up the process and twenty supply the samples.
 Startup, include traversal, provider rendering and UI latency are excluded.
 These differ from the earlier component measurements above.